 The Brighton Palace Pier

 The Brighton Palace Pier, one of the country’s most recognised, is a grade II listed building which opened in 1899.
 It’s the only East Sussex pier not designed by Eugenius Birch.
 R.St.George Moore was the creator behind this one.
 Under the ownership of the Noble Group from 2000-2016 the pier was unofficially renamed Brighton Pier, to the disapproval of many residents, myself included.
-The pier is now under new ownership and from January this year the original name, Brighton Palace Pier, was reinstated
+The pier is now under new ownership and the original name, Brighton Palace Pier, has now been reinstated.

 The pier’s theatre was once the venue for summer shows up until the 1970s.
 It’s been featured many times in film including Quadrophenia, The End of the Affair and Mona Lisa.
 It’s also featured in many TV shows.

 Today Brighton Palace Pier is still one of the country’s most iconic piers and it’s all about fun and is a must-visit on a day trip to Brighton.
 There are rides and attractions suitable for the whole family.
 Younger children might like the traditional carousel.
 For the fearless there’s the Horror Hotel Ghost Train or, if you want to speed things up a little the 125ft Super Booster which goes from 0-60mph in less than three seconds.
 You can even get your palm read.
 I’ll just stick with the fish and chips.

 There’s a range of restaurants, bars and kiosks serving everything from fish and chips, burgers, shellfish to ice cream and frozen yoghurt.